PerBothner/JWebTerminal/README.md

 # JWebTerminal - a web-based console

-JWebTerminal implements a general-purpose interactive console:
-Users can type commands which gets sent to an application, which evaluates the command, and displays the results, typically in some kind of type-script format.
+JWebTerminal implements a general-purpose interactive console and terminal emulator: Users can type commands which gets sent to an application, which evaluates the command, and displays the results, typically in some kind of type-script format.

 There are two basic modes:
 - In line-editing mode each input line is an input field you